adina-t/leetcode-notes/C++/1962-remove-stones-to-minimize-the-total.md

             // every pile has exactly 1 stone, we have reached the minimum if (piles.front() == 1) break;

-            // remove the max pile from heap std::pop_heap(piles.begin(), piles.end());
+            // take the max pile off heap
+            std::pop_heap(piles.begin(), piles.end());

-            // remove half of the stones from pile piles.back() -= piles.back() / 2;
+            // remove half of the stones from the max pile piles.back() -= piles.back() / 2;

-            std::push_heap(piles.begin(), piles.end());
+            // insert the modified pile back into heap std::push_heap(piles.begin(), piles.end());
         }